andrewgioia/blog/content/posts/20-07-09-facebook.md

 Just as bad an outcome is that we kill our instinct to question the things that we read and see, instead assuming they've been vetted or preapproved and taking them as fact.
 The cost for this convenience&mdash;both consolidating this power into private groups and giving up our own judgment&mdash;is also far too high.
 Over time as we come to expect and await our corporate censors to approve the news we read and messages we share, we'll trust that what we do read is somehow "verified" with a comfy checkmark.
 There's no need to read opposing viewpoints, if they're even able to be seen.

 **To be fair, it's an impossible situation for private corporations offering a public utility.** They have tremendous pressure from every angle to perform often opposing actions.
 Flagging a story or not flagging a story creates an opinion.
 Censoring "hate speech" draws a line and tacitly approves hateful things not yet banned.
+Banning some racism but [leaving up certain types of racism](https://www.youtube.com/watch?v=w0HkK-AmOL8) creates obvious hypocrisy.
 Political parties and interest groups report each others' content as fake.
 Enabling true free speech fosters actual debate but impinges requests for safe spaces; censorship gives users their bubble but creates groupthink and echo chambers.

 These utility-level platforms shouldn't just shouldn't just be banned from censorship for power level reasons, **they shouldn't attempt it _because it's impossible_**.
 It is simply an impossible balance to maintain that no private entity is equipped to handle.